artalar/reatom/docs/src/content/docs/core.md

 ### `ctx` API

-`Ctx` is the main shell for a state of all atoms, all user and meta data leaves here.
-Each atom and action produces an immutable version of the context and you should not mutate it!
+`CTX` is the main shell for a state of all atoms, all user and meta data leaves here.
+Each atom and action produces an immutable version of the context and it should not be mutated!

 One more rule, which you probably won't need, but we should still mention it: don't run one context inside another, such as `ctx1.get(() => ctx2.get(anAtom))` - this will throw an error.